-Homeopathic medicines may be effective in assisting with the management of these problems, when used in accordance with homoeopathic principles.
+Homeopathic medicines can play a role in assisting with the management of these problems, when used in accordance with homoeopathic principles.
 I frequently encounter ‘snuffly’ infants (especially), and young children with chronic mucus congestion, constantly runny noses, repeated colds, coughs, sore throats, swollen glands, ear pain etc.

-These issues may be improved with by the careful selection and judicious use of certain homoeopathic preparations, prescribed in accordance with homoeopathic principles.
+The management of these issues can be assisted with the careful selection and judicious use of certain homoeopathic preparations, prescribed in accordance with homoeopathic principles.
 The preparations are selected on the basis of genetic predisposition (miasms) and the constitutional picture (peculiar to the individual’s own particular make-up and temperament).